Sbagni/Python-API/README.md

 ## Highlights

-* The city data is generated based on random coordinates; as such, your outputs will not be an exact match to the provided starter notebook.
+* The city data is generated based on random coordinates; as such, the outputs were not an exact match to the provided starter notebook.

 * Used this link to do the analysis [geographic coordinate system](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm).

-* Next, I spend the requisite time necessary to study the OpenWeatherMap API.
-Based on your initial study,I was able to answer  basic questions about the API: Where do we request the API key?
+* Next, we spend the requisite time necessary to study the OpenWeatherMap API.
+Based on our initial study,we were able to answer  basic questions about the API: Where do we request the API key?
 Which Weather API in particular will I need?
 What URL endpoints does it expect?
 What JSON structure does it respond with?
-Before you write a line of code, you should be aiming to have a crystal clear understanding of your intended outcome.
+Before we write a line of code, we were aiming to have a crystal clear understanding of our intended outcome.

 * A starter code for Citipy has been provided.
 However, if you're craving an extra challenge, push yourself to learn how it works: [citipy Python library](https://pypi.python.org/pypi/citipy).
 Before you try to incorporate the library into your analysis, start by creating simple test cases outside your main script to confirm that you are using it correctly.
 Too often, when introduced to a new library, students get bogged down by the most minor of errors -- spending hours investigating their entire code -- when, in fact, a simple and focused test would have shown their basic utilization of the library was wrong from the start.
 Don't let this be you!